 Top Rated Fish Finders

-Among popular Fish Finder series, the Garmin EchoMap and Humminbird Helix came out on top in terms of customer satisfaction.
-Both received an average rating of nearly 9 out of 10 on an overall basis and scored considerably above the other major models.
+Among popular series, the Garmin EchoMap and Humminbird Helix were the top rated fish finders in terms of customer satisfaction.
+Both were rated nearly 9 out of 10 on an overall basis and scored considerably above the other major models.

 Note that only items that received at least 20 reviews are listed.